near/docs/docs/2.build/2.smart-contracts/anatomy/collections.md

 :::

-:::danger Keep Native Collections Small
+:::warning Keep Native Collections Small

 As the collection grows, reading and writing it will cost more and more gas.
 If the collections grows too large, your contract might end up expending all its available gas in reading/writing the state, thus becoming unusable